 37. NotLikeThis

 NoTLikeThis is an image of Benjamin Swartz, a former Twitch employee.
-It’s rumoured to have been taken while Swartz reluctantly watched a streamer lose horribly in a fighting tournament.
+It’s rumored to have been taken while Swartz reluctantly watched a streamer lose horribly in a fighting tournament.
 It’s an emote that speaks volumes and one that’s perfect for similar situations.
 If you find yourself watching a scene that’s quickly devolving, reaching for this emote would make for a timely and relevant reaction.

 38. LUL